-Upon completion of Florida State University’s on-campus component of the program, students travel to Walt Disney World Resort to begin a six-month* academic training (internship) experience.
-Students work in one of the parks, resorts, or entertainment areas of Walt Disney World Resort.
+Upon completion of the 10-day on-campus component of the program, students travel to Walt Disney World® Resort for their 5-6-month* internship (academic training) experience.
+Students work in one of the parks, resorts, or entertainment areas of Walt Disney World® Resort.

-While students are in Orlando, faculty and staff from Florida State University travel monthly to Walt Disney World Resort to facilitate classes and provide ongoing program support.
-During this time, students earn three credits for their six-month academic training experience (internship) and six additional credits for the two courses taught by an FSU instructor.
+While students are in Orlando, faculty and staff from Florida State University travel monthly to Walt Disney World® Resort to facilitate classes and provide ongoing program support.
+During this time, students earn three FSU credits for their 5-6-month internship (academic training) and six additional FSU credits for Applied Intercultural Communication and Corporate Social Responsibility.

-During their academic training at Walt Disney World Resort, students live in company-sponsored housing specifically designated for program participants.
+During their internship (academic training) at Walt Disney World® Resort, students live in company-sponsored housing specifically designated for program participants.
 The apartments are fully furnished and include utilities, internet, and access to a bus system specifically for Disney Cast Members.
 For more details click here.

 International Partner Universities

 |St. Lawrence College||Service Leadership